Skip to main content

 Critical

 v0 generates React components that render user-provided content using dangerouslySetInnerHTML or by interpolating unsanitized values into the DOM.
-When that content comes from a database, URL parameters, or user input, attackers can inject scripts that steal sessions, redirect users, or exfiltrate data.
+When that content comes from a database, URL parameters, or user input, attackers can inject scripts that steal sessions or exfiltrate data.

 Critical